Enon (band)

-Enon was an indie rock band founded by John Schmersal, Rick Lee, and Steve Calhoon that was active from 1999 to 2011; for most of its history, however, Enon was a three-piece outfit composed of Schmersal, Toko Yasuda, and Matt Schulz.
-Though situated for a time in Philadelphia, Enon was known for being part of the New York music scene.
+Enon was an indie rock band founded by John Schmersal, Rick Lee, and Steve Calhoon that was active from 1997 to 2011; for most of its history, however, Enon was a three-piece outfit composed of Schmersal, Toko Yasuda, and Matt Schulz.
+Though situated for a time in Philadelphia, Enon was primarily known for being part of the New York music scene.